 Developing an otolith sampling scheme from the surface fishery sector is challenging because of the farming (aquaculture) component.
 The challenge is that fish can grow significantly between their time of capture in the wild and the time when they are harvested after having been retained in farms during the grow out phase.
 It is also important to note that the period when fish for farming are captured corresponds to a season when juvenile SBT are growing rapidly.
 Thus, otoliths collected from fish at the time of harvest, at the completion of the grow-out phase, will not provide a reliable basis for developing age-length keys for the surface fishery.
-In response to these issues, Australia has developed a sampling program based on fish that die either during towing operations or during the first two weeks after fish are transferred from towing cage into farm cages.
+In response to these issues, Australia has developed a sampling program based on fish that die either during towing operations or during the first weeks after fish are transferred from towing cage into farm cages.

 The current protocol requires that all farm operators provide a sample of 10 fish that have died either in towing operations or within the first weeks after fish have been transferred to stationary farm cages.
 A company contracted to the Australian Fisheries Management Authority (AFMA), Protec Marine Pty Ltd, measures the length of each fish and extracts the otoliths from these mortalities.
+This year, plastic identification tags and an information sheet were provided to Protec Marine to distribute to the fishing companies.
+The information sheet provided background information on the ageing project, as well as details about how to collect and label the fish to be sampled.
+When mortalities were removed from the cages by the farm divers, the date of death was recorded on the identification tag and cable-tied to the fish.
+Protec Marine staff later removed, labelled and stored the otoliths.

 The otoliths and length data are sent to CSIRO for archiving.
 In the past, there have been between 25 and 40 tow cages a year, giving a total of ~200- 400 otoliths collected from this sector each season.